KorvICT/worlds-diplomacy/Margisia/Margisia.md

     - Thaieu surrenders, passing administrative power to Quangcham.

 * **End of Event**

-‍
+## Quangchami Administration of Thaieu (603 AE - )

+* Parties
+    * Quangcham
+    * Thaieu
+    * SNP
+* 603 AE
+    - Quangcham extends administrative power to parts of Quangchami-claimed Sirwah.
+    - After the founding of the SNP, Quangcham extends administrative power to sections of Quangchami-claimed Sirwah.
+* 605 AE
+    - Martial Rule declared for all Administrated regions & Mandates ‍
 ## Sirwah-Develian War (pre-603 AE - )
 * Parties